richelbilderbeek/k3reviews/PinaColada.md

 This song has nothing to do with the drink pina colada.
 The song informs us that there is some pina colada in the refrigerator [6], after which its role in completely ignored.
-This makes the listeren hypothesize about the role.
+This makes the listener hypothesize about the role.

 My favorite hypothesis is that the song describes the moment the girl meets the boy